IETF-TEAS-WG/teas-ns-dt/framework/draft-nsdt-teas-ns-framework-04.md

-This should be true even if both the consumer and provider are associated with a single administrative domain, in order to reduce the potential for adverse interactions between transport slice consumers and other uses/users of the transport network infrastructure.
+This should be true even if both the consumer and provider are associated with a single administrative domain, in order to reduce the potential for adverse interactions between transport slice consumers and other users of the transport network infrastructure.

 The benefits of this model can include: